Fencing (computing): Approaches to fencing

 When the cluster has only two nodes, the reserve/release method may be used as a two node STONITH whereby upon detecting that node B has 'failed', node A will issue the reserve and obtain all resources (e.g. shared disk) for itself.
 Node B will be disabled if it tries to do I/O (in case it was temporarily hung).
 On node B the I/O failure triggers some code to kill the node.

 Persistent reservation is essentially a match on a key, so the node which has the right key can do I/O, otherwise its I/O fails.
 Therefore, it is sufficient to change the key on a failure to ensure the right behavior during failure.
 However, it may not always be possible to change the key on the failed node.

 STONITH is an easier and simpler method to implement on multiple clusters, while the various approaches to resources fencing require specific implementation approaches for each cluster implementation.

+STONITH

+STONITH (shoot the other node in the head or shoot the offending node in the head), sometimes called STOMITH (shoot the other member/machine in the head), is a technique for fencing in computer clusters.
+Google's inclusive language developer documentation discourages usage of this term, and recommends it is replaced with the term fence failed nodes.

+Fencing is the isolation of a failed node so that it does not cause disruption to a computer cluster.
+As its name suggests, STONITH fences failed nodes by resetting or powering down the failed node.

+Multi-node error-prone contention in a cluster can have catastrophic results, such as if both nodes try writing to a shared storage resource.
+STONITH provides effective, if rather drastic, protection against these problems.

+Single node systems use a comparable mechanism called a watchdog timer.
+A watchdog timer will reset the node if the node does not tell the watchdog circuit that it is operating well.
+A STONITH decision can be based on various decisions which can be customer specific plugins.